Franklin Banner Background Faq Banner (1)

 We are aware that things can change.
 This might be because your aspirations have changed or because your results are not exactly what was expected.
 Throughout Year 11 we are here to support your questions and any changes and will do our best to ensure we support you however we can.

 At enrolment, you'll be able to have a full discussion about choices.
-We are generally able to accommodate course changes because we have a much bigger curriculum choice than other local schools and colleges.
-It is important to talk to us as quickly as you can if there are any changes you want to discuss.
+It is important to talk to us as quickly as you can if there are any changes you want to discuss, as courses may become full.

 During the first couple of weeks you can talk to your Progress Coach if you need to clarify options.
 It is more difficult to change the longer the term goes on and all bridging work assigned to you on Taster Day must be completed if a change is agreed.